-UPDATE 1-Underwriter Hiscox's H1 profit rises 12.5 pct on retail boost
+CORRECTED-UPDATE 1-Underwriter Hiscox's H1 profit rises 12.5 pct on retail boost (July 31)

 Over the past few years, insurance rates have either stagnated or fallen due to fierce competition.
 A slump in oil prices has also put pressure on the balance sheets of companies exposed to energy prices.

-However, the first-half profit at Hiscox, which has more than 750,000 retail customers, was driven by strong retail operations for the second consecutive year. ($1 = 0.7619 pounds) (Reporting by Noor Zainab Hussain and Rahul B in Bengaluru; Editing by Sunil Nair and Gopakumar Warrier)
+However, the first-half profit at Hiscox, which has more than 750,000 retail customers, was driven by strong retail operations for the second consecutive year.

+$1 = 0.7619 pounds Reporting by Noor Zainab Hussain and Rahul B in Bengaluru; Editing by Sunil Nair and Gopakumar Warrier